okta/okta.github.io/_source/_posts/2017-09-19-build-a-secure-notes-application-with-kotlin-typescript-and-okta.md

 **Changelog:**

-* Nov 30, 2017: Updated to use Spring Boot 1.5.9, Angular 5.0, and Angular CLI 1.5.5.
-See the code changes in the [example app on GitHub]().
+* Nov 30, 2017: Updated to use Spring Boot 1.5.9, Angular 5.0, Angular CLI 1.5.5, Angular Material 5.0.0-rc.2, and Okta Sign-In Widget 2.5.0.
+See the code changes in the [example app on GitHub](https://github.com/oktadeveloper/okta-kotlin-typescript-notes-example/pull/3/files).
+Changes to this article can be viewed [in this pull request]().